Scotland–Ireland Euro 2008 bid: Venues

 Bidding nations were required to provide eight stadia to be used for the tournament.
 The bid consisted of ten potential stadia within six locations, which would be reduced to eight for the final competition.
 Glasgow, Edinburgh and Dublin all had multiple stadia within their cities that could have been used for the tournament.

 The bid included using the three major football stadia in Glasgow - each requiring little modification due to recent renovations.
 Ibrox, the home of Rangers, had been rebuilt in between 1978 and 1981 in response to the 1971 Ibrox disaster, replacing the historic ground with a state-of-the-art all-seater stadium.
 Further renovations took place in 90s to expand the stadium to over 50,000 seats.
 The Taylor Report, into the 1989 Hillsborough disaster, made redevelopment of Glasgow's two other major football stadia necessary to comply with new ground regulations.
-Celtic Park, owned by Celtic, was completely rebuilt over a four period from 1994 to 1998, making it the largest club ground in the whole UK at the time of completion.
+Celtic Park, owned by Celtic, was completely rebuilt over a four year period from 1994 to 1998, making it the largest club ground in the whole UK at the time of completion.
 Hampden Park was the national football stadium in Scotland and had been re-developed in a number of stages across the 90s.
 The final phase was completed in 1999, with the 1999 Scottish Cup Final being the first match at the ground since the completion of the project.

 Two stadia in the Scottish capital, Edinburgh, were earmarked for the bid.
 Murrayfield, the national rugby union ground, had also gone through major re-development in the 1990s, becoming the largest stadium in Scotland in the process.
 Easter Road underwent work in the previous decade, but would have required expansion to comply with the requirements to host European Championship matches - UEFA sets the minimum capacity for venues at 30,000.
 The East Stand would have been replaced by a new three-tier stand to double the capacity of the stadium.

 Aberdeen and Dundee would have potentially seen new stadia to replace the existing grounds in the two cities.
 Aberdeen's Pittodrie Stadium would have been replaced with a 31,400 seat stadium as part of a modern leisure park on the outskirts of the city, which would incorporate a football academy.
 The football club would move into the new stadium following the completion of the tournament.
 The new stadium in Dundee would replace two existing stadia in the city: Dens Park, owned by Dundee, and Tannadice Park, owned by Dundee United.
 Both football clubs would share the stadium, a rarity for professional football in the UK, with the Scottish Claymores American football team relocating from Hampden Park in order to play matches at the new stadium.
 The ground would feature a retractable roof.

 Only two of the three of a renovated Easter Road and the new stadia in Aberdeen and Dundee would have been used as part of the bid, with the three Glasgow stadia and Murrayfield being confirmed stadia by the conclusion of the bidding process.